 Any street legal, plated vehicle that can seat 2 or more people and able to drive on interstates at the posted legal speed limit is eligible to participate.

-Due to legal reasons and the nature of the event the two required team members must be 18 years of age or older.
+Due to legal reasons and the nature of the event the Pilot team member must be 18 years of age or older.

 Can a Pilot and Co-Pilot switch duties at any point in the rally?

 A Pilot and Co-Pilot (in the same car of course) can switch places anytime and as often as they want throughout the day.